apache/skywalking-python/docs/en/setup/Installation.md

 You can install the SkyWalking Python agent via various ways.

+> If you want to try out the latest features that are not released yet, please refer to [the guide](docs/en/setup/FAQ.md#q-how-to-build-from-sources) to build from sources.

 ### From PyPI

 The Python agent module is published to [PyPI](https://pypi.org/project/apache-skywalking/), from where you can use `pip` to install: